mcidclan/tiny-me-lib/readme.md

 `main.cpp` serves as a sample that runs a counter over the Media Engine.

 ## Requirements
-To use this library, include a compiled version of `LibPspExploit` with its header files in the `vendor` directory.
+To use this library, you could include a compiled version of `LibPspExploit` with its header files in the `vendor` directory.
 Use the latest version provided in the repository's release section.
+Alternatively, you could place the `.c` files related to `LibPspExploit` directly in the `vendor` folder.
+Just use `make clean; make` to compile the project in both cases.

 ## Special Thanks